Business Administration B.S.BA.

 Corporation Taxation

-Students who plan to become a Certified Public Accountant (CPA) may complete the Bachelor of Science degree in Business Administration with an Accounting concentration plus the Master of Accountancy (MAcc).
+A student who plans to become a Certified Public Accountant (CPA) may complete the Bachelor of Science degree in Business Administration with an Accounting concentration plus the Master of Accountancy (MAcc).
 The MAcc curriculum can fulfill the 150-credit requirement of State Boards of Accountancy (see the Graduate Catalogue for additional information on the MAcc).
 The specific requirements to sit for the CPA examination vary among states.
-Students who plan to sit for the CPA exam are advised to contact the Board of Accountancy for the state in which they plan to practice.
+Students who plan to sit for the CPA exam are advised to contact the Board of Accountancy for the state in which they plan to practice because that Board of Accountancy might require the completion of specific courses, such as auditing or business law.

 Business Analytics Concentration